How to Spring Forward

 If your little one’s bedtime is not predictable or is determined by their wake window (mostly for babies under about 9 months old), simply jump to the new time Sunday night as if you were traveling to a new time zone.

-If your little one normally goes to bed 1.5 hours after his last nap of the day, then you will follow that as normal whether we are before or after the spring forward change on Sunday, March 12th, 2023.
+If your little one normally goes to bed 1.5 hours after his last nap of the day, then you will follow that as normal whether we are before or after the spring forward change on Sunday, March 10th, 2024.

 At this age, adjustments happen quickly as parents are typically following time spent awake rather than a set bedtime!
 Consider yourself lucky, and be sure to reach out to us in the fall when you need help as we end the time change and your little one is on more of a set schedule.

-Method 3: Split the difference during spring forward
+Method 2: Split the difference during spring forward

-Do this 30 minute adjustment for three nights, then on Wednesday night bedtime will be back to 8:00 pm, or their normal (pre-time change) bedtime.
+Do this 30 minute LATER adjustment for three nights, then on Wednesday night bedtime will be back to 8:00 pm, or their normal (pre-time change) bedtime.

 This same strategy rings true for adults!
 Adjust your bedtime by making it 30 minutes LATER Sunday, Monday and Tuesday and then go back to your normal bedtime by Wednesday night.
 Ta-Da!